Skip to content

 > /home/yunhao

-In other words, memory protection should work and the malicious applications would run in the user mode and trigger memory exceptions when trying to corrupt the memory.
-And the kernel will kill these malicious applications when handling the exceptions.
+In other words, memory protection should work: malicious applications running in user mode trigger memory exceptions when attempting to corrupt memory.
+The kernel kills these malicious applications when handling such exceptions.

 Accomplishments

-In terms of OS concepts, you have learned about exception handling, system calls, privilege modes and inter-process communication.
-In terms of code, you have read everything under grass and library/syscall.
-The grass directory is the "kernel" part of egos-2000, i.e., the core logic of an operating system.
+In terms of OS concepts, you have learned about exception handling, system calls, privilege modes, and inter-process communication.
+In terms of code reading, you have completed all the code in grass and library/syscall.
+The grass layer is the kernel in egos-2000.

-You will read earth/cpu_mmu.c in P4.
-You will read everything under library/file in P6.
-You will read earth/dev_tty.c and earth/dev_disk.c in P5.
-Then you will finish reading essentially all the code of egos-2000.
-We are half way there!
+You will read earth/cpu_mmu.c and library/elf/* in P4, read earth/dev_disk.c and earth/dev_tty.c in P5, and read library/file/* in P6.
+Then you will essentially have read all the code for egos-2000.
+We are halfway there!

 "... any person ... any study."